Potholes and other road defects can damage your bike or make you fall off it. Here's how to cope with badly surfaced roads.

 Smaller-wheeled bikes suffer worse on bad roads.
 A pothole that might only jolt a wheel that's 26-inches in diameter or bigger might stop a 16-inch wheel dead.
 And even bumps that can be negotiated will jolt the wheels harder and slow them down more.

 Suspension also improves comfort and bike control over bumps and potholes.
 However, it tends to be designed for the much worse surfaces you find off-road and saps pedalling efficiency on it.
 The most efficient suspension around town is a fat, slick tyre such as Schwalbe's Big Apple.

 Local councils have a duty to repair potholes.
 You can make sure they know about the ones on your commuting route by reporting them.
 Go online to fillthathole.org.uk.
 You fill in a few details and the council gets notified automatically.
-There's even an iPhone app if you want to do it at the roadside.
+There's even a Fill That Hole iPhone app, if you want to do it at the roadside.